In this post, we will cover the use of Excel for finance.

 Though we will be covering most of the shortcuts that are used frequently in investment banking, financial analysis and consulting, I am not covering here all the shortcuts that are available in excel.
 Never forget to remember the 95-5 rule.

-The reason being that even today, most investment bankers use Excel 2003 and not 2007.
-I have used Excel 2003 as the base.
-However, most of the shortcuts are same in Excel 2003 and 2007.
-To learn more about shortcuts, take a look at this dedicated article.
-I have mentioned the differences wherever applicable.
-Even if you have Excel 2007, there is nothing to worry.
+The reason being that even today, most investment bankers use Excel 2019 and not 2013.
+I have used Excel 2013 as the base.
+However, most of the shortcuts are the same in Excel 2013 and 2019.

 Using Excel is tough - do not remain under any illusion.
 It takes a lot of time to master the use of Excel.
 Further, the knowledge of Excel and its operative factors is essential for a career in the finance industry.